gvwilson/fiction/iffy/index.md

 The drone's dot disappeared.
-A balloon of red light expanded where it had been as the finger-sized bomb it had carried did what it had been built to do.
+A balloon of red light expanded where it had been as the finger-sized bomb it carried did what bombs have been doing for as long as there have been bombs.
 The torpedoes tried to curve away, but it was too late.
 Their trajectories disappeared as they intersected the expanding violet blob.